smallyunet/medium-reader/README.md

 # Medium Reader

-A chrome extension will redirect to [scribe.rip](https://scribe.rip/) if refresh page after into Medium member-only article.
+A chrome extension will redirect to [scribe.rip](https://scribe.rip/) when onto Medium member-only article.